-- 1. This statement is made by Dunbia (UK), a division of Dawn Meats Group, in accordance with section 54 of the Modern Slavery Act 2015 and sets out the actions Dunbia (UK) has undertaken to manage the risk of slavery and human trafficking from occurring in the Dunbia (UK) business or any part of its supply chain. - Dunbia (UK) recognises that the risks of such abhorrent and abusive practices are real and are perpetrated in a way that make them difficult to detect.
-Persistent and ongoing vigilance is required so that people working within Dunbia (UK) and its supply chains are safeguarded and protected from the potential of such abuse. - 3.
-The challenges faced by our industry due to the COVID Pandemic and Brexit were unprecedented and were again present in the early part of 2022 as they had been throughout the duration of 2021.
-Throughout this period the Health, Safety and Wellbeing of all colleagues has been of paramount importance to Dunbia (UK), the robust governance protocols aimed at protecting colleagues and the business created in 2020 were built upon and expanded as we faced the ongoing challenges of the COVID Pandemic.
-We are extremely proud of our role as part of the national infrastructure and of the contribution made by all in feeding the nation during a time of crisis. - 4.
-This report sets out the progress Dunbia (UK) has made in the reporting period 1st January 2022 through to 31st December 2022 and the actions proposed for the coming period.
+This statement is made by Dunbia (UK), a division of Dawn Meats Group, in accordance with section 54 of the Modern Slavery Act 2015 and sets out the actions Dunbia (UK) has undertaken to manage the risk of slavery and human trafficking from occurring in the Dunbia (UK) business or any part of its supply chain.
+Dunbia (UK) recognises that the risks of such abhorrent and abusive practices are real and are perpetrated in a way that make them difficult to detect.
+Persistent and ongoing vigilance is required so that people working within Dunbia (UK) and its supply chains are safeguarded and protected from the potential of such abuse.
+This report sets out the progress Dunbia (UK) has made in the reporting period 1st January 2024 through to 31st December 2024 and the actions proposed for the coming period.